gidrills/Appoll/README.md

 ## Roadmap

 - [x] **Implementation of the HomeScreen:**
-  - Description: Users can view a list of already created rankings.
+  - Description:  Users can view a list of existing rankings.
   - Completion Date: February 10, 2024

 - [x] **Implementation of the PollScreen:**
-  - Description: Users get redirected after selecting a ranking.
+  - Description: Users are redirected to the PollScreen after selecting a ranking where they can vote for their favorite option.
   - Completion Date: February 10, 2024

 - [x] **Implementation of Backend Security using Spring Boot:**